 It happens every time Clinton's sister and her 3 boys come to town and stay with Clinton's folks.
 They show up, Matthew disappears.

 We do occasionally hear his laughter coming from the "secret base" in the back of their house.
 We sometimes catch a quick glimpse of his clothing streaking through the kitchen towards the family room and garage.
+And someone must be driving his 4-wheeler around the woods.
+If we really concentrate we can make out his outline for a nanosecond at mealtimes.
+But other than that, he is gone, gone, gone.

 We do feel truly blessed to have at least one set of grandparents close by, and that they are in good enough health to play with the boys.
 I keep trying to get my parents to move closer, and I think I MIGHT be making the slightest headway, but alas, they are not here yet.
 So while we can't seem to have everything in life the way we want it, we make the very best of the blessings we do have.
 Even if it means we miss our oldest son for a week or so.